 As a result of the sale, the equity interest of URC changed from 100.0% to 60.0%.
-The excess of the total consideration received over the carrying amount of the equity transferred and call option issued to NCI amounting to $\clubsuit 2.4$ billion is presented under "Equity reserve" in the consolidated statements of financial position.
+The excess of the total consideration received over the carrying amount of the equity transferred and call option issued to NCI amounting to \$\mathbb{P}2.4\$ billion is presented under 'Equity reserve' in the consolidated statements of financial position.

-In December 2014, the Parent Company entered into a share purchase agreement with Nissin to sell 14% of its equity interest in NURC.
-As a result of the sale, the equity interest of Parent Company changed from 65% to 51%.
-The gain from the sale amounting to ₱429.5 million is included under "Equity Reserve" in the 2015 consolidated statements of changes in equity.
+In December 2014, URC entered into a share purchase agreement with Nissin Foods (Asia) Pte.
+Ltd. to sell 14.0% of its equity interest in NURC for a total consideration of ₱506.7 million.
+As a result of the sale, the equity interest of URC changed from 65.0% to 51.0%.
+The excess of the consideration received over the carrying amount of the equity transferred to NCI amounting to ₱481.1 million is presented under 'Equity reserve' in the consolidated statements of financial position.

-In August 2012, the Parent Company has acquired 23.0 million common shares of URCICL from International Horizons Investment Ltd for ₱7.2 billion.
-The acquisition of shares represents the remaining 23.00% interest in URCICL.
+In August 2012, the Parent Company acquired 23.0 million common shares of URCICL from International Horizons Investment Ltd for ₱7.2 billion.
+The acquisition of shares represented the remaining 23.00% interest in URCICL.
 As a result of the acquisition, the Parent Company now holds 100.00% interest in URCICL.
-The Group recognized equity reserve from the acquisition amounting to about ₱5.6 billion included in "Equity Reserve" in the 2012 consolidated statements of changes in equity.
+The Group charged equity reserve from the acquisition amounting to about ₱3.7 billion presented under 'Equity reserve' in the consolidated statements of financial position.